-challenge, all the while encouraging you to be accountable to yourself and to find your own interpretations and solutions.
+where appropriate, will offer challenge.
+They will encourage you to be accountable and find your own interpretations and solutions.

-Topics you may wish to bring to therapy could include past and present relationships; significant life events; life's meaning and purpose; and your ways of thinking and being.
-Each therapy session is your space and time alone, to use in any way you find useful or fitting.
+Topics you may wish to bring to therapy could include past and present relationships; significant events; life's meaning and purpose; and ways of thinking and being.
+Each therapy session is your space and time alone, to use in any way you find useful or meaningful.

 You may enter therapy at any stage of your life.
 Therapy should never discriminate for gender, age, race, culture, ability or sexuality.
-By enabling you to explore the different facets of your self and experience, therapy can help deepen your self-awareness and strengthen your relationships with others.
+By enabling you to explore the different facets of yourself and your experience, therapy can deepen your self-awareness and can strengthen your connections with others.

-Above all, therapy can reward you with far greater insight, enhancing personal growth and wellbeing and supporting acceptance and change.
+Above all, therapy can reward you with deeper insight, enhancing your personal growth and supporting you to better tolerate adversity and change.

-Do you feel unhappy, angry or distressed?
+Are you feeling unhappy, angry or distressed?
 Are you undergoing a critical life event such as retirement, bereavement, ill health, divorce or redundancy?
-More confusingly, do you find yourself feeling directionless or 'stuck' – but not quite sure why?
+Perhaps more confusingly, do you find yourself directionless or 'stuck' – but unsure why?

-Therapy offers a safe, confidential and collaborative space in which to focus on the things that matter the most.
-It's a forum in which to talk, guilt-free, about you – to uncover what troubles or holds you back and in which to find deeper understanding of yourself and your life.
+Therapy offers a safe, confidential and collaborative forum in which to focus on the things that matter.
+It provides a private and boundaried space in which to talk, guilt-free, about you.
+It can help you uncover what is troubling you or holding you back, and can help you attain a deeper understanding of yourself, your relationships and life.

-At the heart of all successful therapy is the relationship.
-Your therapist should be impartial and non-judgemental, and should not offer you 'cures' or make decisions on your part.
-Rather, s/he should offer empathy and, where appropriate,
+At the heart of all successful therapy is the therapist-client relationship.
+Your therapist should be impartial and non-judgemental and should not offer 'cures' or take decisions on your part.
+Instead, they should be empathic and,